Frequently Asked Questions

 Is my work safe at the church?

 All artwork will be insured for its stated value from the day of delivery until the retrieval date.
 The church cannot assume responsibility for artwork left beyond the stated retrieval date.
-On very rare occasions works have been damaged while in our care.
 The Festival of Arts will assume responsibility for repairing or replacing pieces damaged while in our care.

 Artwork left more than two weeks past the retrieval date will be considered donated and become part of the Cumming FUMC permanent collection.